List of United States presidential elections in which the winner lost the popular vote: 1824: John Quincy Adams

 Andrew Jackson (left) won 7.8 percentage points more of the popular vote than elected President John Quincy Adams (right) in 1824.

 The 1824 presidential election, held on October 26, 1824, was the first election in American history in which the popular vote mattered, as 18 states chose presidential electors by popular vote (six states still left the choice up to their state legislatures).
-When the final votes were tallied in those 18 states on December 1, Andrew Jackson polled 152,901 popular votes to John Quincy Adams's 114,023; Henry Clay won 47,217, and William H. Crawford won 46,979.
+When the final votes were tallied in those 18 states on December 1, Andrew Jackson polled 152,901 popular votes to John Quincy Adams' 114,023; Henry Clay won 47,217, and William H. Crawford won 46,979.
 However, the electoral college returns gave Jackson only 99 votes, 32 fewer than he needed for a majority of the total votes cast.
 Adams won 84 electoral votes, followed by 41 for Crawford, and 37 for Clay when the Electoral College met on December 1, 1824.
 All four candidates in the election identified with the Democratic-Republican Party.

 As no candidate secured the required number of votes (131 total) from the Electoral College, the House of Representatives decided the election under the provisions of the Twelfth Amendment to the United States Constitution.
 As the 12th Amendment states that the top three candidates in the electoral vote are candidates in the contingent election, Henry Clay, who finished fourth, was eliminated.
 However, as Speaker of the House, Clay was still the most important player in determining the election outcome.

 The contingent election was held on February 9, 1825, with each state having one vote, as determined by the wishes of the majority of each state's congressional representatives.
 Adams narrowly emerged as the winner, with majorities of the Representatives from 13 out of 24 states voting in his favor.
 Most of Clay's supporters, joined by several old Federalists, switched their votes to Adams in enough states to give him the election.
 Soon after his inauguration as president, Adams appointed Henry Clay as his secretary of state.
 This result became a source of great bitterness for Jackson and his supporters, who proclaimed the election of Adams a "corrupt bargain," and were inspired to create the Democratic Party.